ministryofjustice/opg-modernising-lpa/lambda/create_s3_replication_job/README.md

-# Ship to OPG Metrics Lambda
+# Creat S3 Batch Replication Job Lambda

-This lambda is responsible for taking a correctly formatted list of metrics and sends them to the OPG Metrics API Gateway.

-## Testing

-To debug locally you need to move up to the parent folder and run

-`docker-compose up`

-This will create a local API that you can curl requests too to test your code.

-To view the output of the Lambda you can run

-`docker-compose -f 'docker-compose.yml' -p 'lambda' logs -f --tail 1000`
+This lambda is used to create a S3 Batch Replication Job to copy files from one S3 bucket to another.

+In this service, the source bucket is for uploads to the service and the destination bucket is for a case management system in another AWS account.